MicrosoftDocs/mixed-reality/mixed-reality-docs/new-microsoft-edge.md

 ## Getting ready for the new Microsoft Edge

 Windows Mixed Reality VR headset customers who want to use the new Microsoft Edge in the mixed reality home should **upgrade to Windows 10 Version 1903 or later for native support of Win32 applications (like the new Microsoft Edge)** in the mixed reality home.
+Check Windows Update or [manually install the latest version of Windows 10](https://www.microsoft.com/en-us/software-download/windows10).

 For the best possible Microsoft Edge experience in the mixed reality home, we also recommend waiting for **some key Windows Mixed Reality optimizations for the new Microsoft Edge arriving with the 2020-01 Cumulative update for Windows 10 Version 1903 (or later)**, which should be available in Windows Update by the end of January.